AidoP/Skypaper/readme.md

 $ cp skypaper $XDG_HOME_DATA/skypaper
 ```

+## Planned Features
+- Reading the fragment shader from stdin
+- Various Uniforms for fragment and vertex shaders

 ## Usage
 Skypaper can be started directly after compilation to show the boring default shader.
 For a better wallpaper, place a fragment shader at `~/.local/share/skypaper/shaders/<shader_name>/frag.glsl` and execute skypaper with the `-s <shader_name>` argument.